jhorv/Exercises/readme.md

 UPDATE: Actually, no. I thought it might be in terms of speed, but memoization in F# would require a dictionary which would be on par with boxed vectors presumably.
 I won't hold this against Haskell here.
 Well, not until the option type becomes a value type in F# at any rate.

 Also here is the answer to how to pass the [mutable vector](http://stackoverflow.com/questions/37751142/how-to-modify-or-read-a-mutable-vector-passed-as-an-argument-in-a-function/37751768#37751768).
 I guess I should have been more observant during my studies of the ST monad.
 This is good at any rate.

+6/12/2016:

+Tried the [Mr K Marsh](https://www.hackerrank.com/challenges/mr-k-marsh) only to get a lot of wrong answers.
+When I thought about it I realized that the fence probably cannot go over a marsh directly.
+Whops.

+The discussion forum is pretty much insane for this problem, for some reason they have not converged to the DP solution to this particular problem.
+The DP way of doing it would be to for each (x1,x2) combination to keep track of the start and the end step and then iterate over each line.
+Regardless of the condition, that would make for a m*m*n algorithm.
+It could be improved by picking the thinner dimension to iterate over which would turn it into a min(m*m*n,n*n*m) algorithm.

+At any rate, I thought I did not want to do the assignments for the Scala Parallel programming course, but it occurs to me that I did not internalize the scan operation, so I've decided to do it.
+Hopefully, I'll have time to do the box blur today.
+I'll leave Mr K asside for the time being.